PsrSigSim/PsrSigSim/paper/paper.md

 ---
-title: 'The Pulsar Signal Simulator: A Python package for simulating radio signals from pulsars'
+title: 'The Pulsar Signal Simulator: A Python package for simulating radio signal data from pulsars'
 tags:
   - Python
   - pulsars